GiggInnovations/gigg-knowledge-base/site_competition.md

 ## Key Features
 -Competetiors submit original videos or images of their own creation as competition entries.
 These entries are submitted through the Gigg Competitions website
 -The audience votes on entries to determine the winner(s) of the round

+NOTE: Competitions are sometimes referred to as challenges, they are synonymous.